 Instance Family

-Specifies the instance family to use.
-For more information, see Overview of instance families.
+The instance family to use.
+For more information, see Instance families.

-Specifies the instance types that need to be excluded and are not included in the range of instance types available for scaling.
-You can use wildcard characters (*) to exclude a single instance type or an entire instance family.
-Example:
+The instance types to exclude.
+These instance types are not included in the selection range for scale-out.
+You can use a wildcard character (*) to exclude a single instance type or an entire instance family.
+Examples: